ingsovik/bitcoinTable/README.md

 # BITCOIN TABLE

-This is a react app for displaying the latest 100 days of bitcoin data
+This is a react app for displaying the latest 100 days of bitcoin data.
+The webpage uses MUI components to display the content.

 ## Available Scripts